DeepikaKaranji/ContainerApplication-Security-With-JenkinsCI/README.md

-# Container Security With JenkinsCI
+# Securing Development Lifecycle of Conainerised Applications with JenkinsCI

 Securing the development lifecycle of containerised applications is essential for any product/company.
 This project automates the workflow for securing any containerised application in its development lifecycle.